 Tests that may be done include:

-Treatment involves carefully removing the tick from the skin.
+Treatment involves antibiotics and carefully removing the tick from the skin.
 To get rid of the infection, antibiotics such as doxycycline or tetracycline need to be taken.
 Pregnant women are usually prescribed chloramphenicol.

 Treatment usually cures the infection.
 About 3% of people who get this disease will die.